Asian business in Berlin

 With his project NION Berlin he has created a new model of living – apart from other aspects, it is first of all an integration project of the local Berlin culture, an international culture and a third culture: in this case the Japanese.

 “I strongly believe in the concept of an open, free, tolerant, integrative and inclusive Europe.
 Berlin and Germany represent and “live“ those values.”

 With NION Berlin, he envisioned to build a hotspot of contemporary creativity and traditional culture, an innovative technology hub and an emerging community where “local meets international”.

 “Bringing a piece of Japan to Berlin is so important to me, because I feel very close to the Japanese culture and I see many synergies with the German culture.
 There is so much we can learn from each other, as Berliners are free spirited and don’t like to fit in any pattern.
 For them, it’s more about personal growth and freedom – I think that is truly inspiring for Japanese.”

-After having visited most European capitals and worked in Tokyo for many years, where he produced the biggest online design magazine of the time and founded a creative agency, Ryotaro Chikushi decided to start his new venture in Berlin, because “it has become a young entrepreneurial hub for extraordinary projects and international startups”.
-The reason for this rapid development is obvious:
+He has visited most European capitals and worked in Tokyo for many years, where he produced the biggest online design magazine of the time and founded a creative agency.
+But Ryotaro Chikushi decided to start his new venture in Berlin, because “it has become a young entrepreneurial hub for extraordinary projects and international startups”.
+His reasoning for this rapid development: